Ayush-Poddar-2003/TUTORIALS/JAVA/01_Intro.md

 - Multithreaded
 - Distributed
 - Dynamic
-<br><br>

----

 # CPP VS JAVA
 - Java is platform-independent.
 - Java doesn't support the goto statement.
 - Java doesn't support multiple inheritance through class.
-It can be achieved by using interfaces in java.
-- Java doesn't support operator overloading.
 - Java supports call by value only.
 There is no call by reference in java.
 - Java doesn't support structures and unions.